 The physical extent of the customer’s home and adjacent land as well as the EV, wherever located, together with the logical area covered by devices under the ownership and control of the customer (such as mobile devices).

-Example
+Ownership

 The EV On-Board System belongs to the utility Privacy Domain Owner.